-University of Mobile’s undergraduate program is comprised of the College of Arts and Sciences, College of Health Professions, Alabama College for Professional and Continuing Studies, Alabama School of the Arts, School of Business, School of Christian Studies, and School of Education.
+University of Mobile’s undergraduate program is comprised of the College of Arts and Sciences, College of Health Professions, Alabama College for Professional and Continuing Studies, Alabama School of the Arts, School of Business, Center for Christian Calling, and School of Education.
 All University of Mobile undergraduate students are required to complete certain basic courses that apply uniformly to the Bachelor of Arts degree, the Bachelor of Business Administration degree, the Bachelor of Science degree, the Bachelor of Science in Nursing, and the Bachelor of Music degree unless otherwise noted.
 These are identified as basic course (general education) requirements.

 Requirements (Please see NOTES section below)

 - Consult with your College/School advisor for specific and/or additional requirements relating to general education courses.
 For example, COM 101 is required for business, Christian studies, and education majors and teacher certification students.
 MA 110 is required for all majors in the School of Business.
 Education majors and teacher certification students have very specific requirements, particularly regarding English, Mathematics, History, and Laboratory Sciences.

 - FS 100 Freshman Seminar (1 semester hour) is required for freshmen only.